Social Security Myth 1

 Designed to support your journey, these incentives are like a safety net, allowing you to explore employment opportunities without fear of losing your critical support.

 • Extended Period of Eligibility (EPE): After the TWP, beneficiaries have a 36-month period during which you can receive benefits for any month your earnings fall below the substantial gainful activity (SGA) level.
-Learn more about Social Security Disability Insurance Incentives
+Learn more about Social Security Disability Insurance Work Incentives.

 • Expedited Reinstatement (EXR): If your benefits stop but work doesn’t work out, you can restart them without a new application (within 5 years).